mluders/comfy-line-numbers.nvim/README.md

 Less movement.
 More comfort.

-# How it works
+## How it works

-1. Relative line numbers are displayed using statuscolumn (with right-hand digits omitted).
+1. Relative line numbers are displayed in status column (with right-hand digits omitted).

 2. Vertical motions are re-mapped to their original meanings:
     * `11j` becomes `6j`